Cesar-Jim/react-study/src/notes/25-hooks.md

 Hooks:

 - were introduced in React 16.8 as a new feature
-- allow the creation of components based on functions with the functionality of a class-based component (handle & update state, the use of context for communications between components, simulate lifecycle methods)
+- allow the creation of components based on functions with the functionality of a class-based component (handle & update state, the use of context for communications between components, simulate life cycle methods)
 - don't work inside classes

-* Hooks are functions that let you “hook into” React state and lifecycle features from function components
+* Hooks are functions that let you “hook into” React state and life cycle features from function components
 * The use of hooks reduces the code base extension
 * Using hooks reduces complexity
 * Logic separation gets easier with hooks